airalab/robonomics-smarthome/docs/sds_connect.md

 ### Add SDS device

 Press `Add New Device` button in the end of the page and write name and device id.
 Device id is the public address of the sensor.
-Then add parameters via `Add Parameter` button, parameters must be the same as from config file ('PM10', 'PM2.5', 'CO2', 'TVOC', 'Temperature', 'Humidity').
+Then add parameters via `Add Parameter` button, parameters must be the same as in the logs ('PM10', 'PM2.5', 'Temperature', 'Humidity').
 And press `Add New Device` button.

  ![dapp](../media/dapp.jpg)